JulianCataldo/remark-lint-frontmatter-schema/README.md

 This is **different from static linting**, with VS Code extension or CLI.
 It **will not source `.remarkrc`** (but you can source it by your own means, if you want).
-In fact, it's not aware of your file structure, nor it will associate or import any schema / markdown files.
+In fact, it's not aware of your file structure, nor it will associate or import any schema / Markdown files.
 That way, it will integrate easier with your own business logic and existing pipelines.
 I found that **static linting** (during editing) / and **runtime validation** are two different uses cases enough to separate them in their setups, but I might converge them partially.